How to Create Abstract Photos by Using the Hipstamatic App

 Abstract is the opposite of figurative.
 In abstract work, you can either hardly see what is depicted or there isn’t anything at all that is derived from reality.

-A painter such as Mondrian abstracted trees to the compositions in red, blue and yellow we know.
+A painter such as Mondrian abstracted trees to the compositions in red, blue and yellow we all know so well.
 While someone like Rothko studied the influence colours had on each other by painting fuzzy rectangles.

 Abstract photography